PeterZhouSZ/Adversarial-Single-Image-SVBRDF-Estimation-with-Hybrid-Training/README.md

 	...
 ```

 where img1, img2, img3 are the same scene lit under different light positions.
-The scenes are randomly shot under random environment
+The scenes are randomly shot under random environment.

 ## Inference

-The pretrained checkpoint model can be downloaded from this [link](https://drive.google.com/drive/folders/1FzyT24GUFXpqjZ12Rabh9qjDsZNFS9m7?usp=sharing)
+The pretrained checkpoint model can be downloaded from this [link](https://drive.google.com/drive/folders/1FzyT24GUFXpqjZ12Rabh9qjDsZNFS9m7?usp=sharing).

 To run the inference code, please use this command: